-- (2) The policy shall provide loan privileges during the lifetime of a surviving insured. - (3) The policy shall contain the conditions of a loan, if loans are available, including: - (a) A statement shall be included that the policy shall be the sole security of the loan.
+- (2) The policy shall contain the conditions of a loan, if loans are available, including: - (a) A statement shall be included that the policy shall be the sole security of the loan. - (b) The loan value shall be equal to the cash value at the end of the current policy year, plus the cash value of any dividend additions.
+The loan value or loan proceeds may be adjusted by deducting any or all of the following: